bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 Create a Shared Security Group
 """"""""""""""""""""""""""""""""""""""
-You can create a shared security group and it will be available for implementing by other virtual machine.
+You can create a shared security group and it will be available for creating virtual machines of other users.

 A new shared security group is created on the base of existing templates.
 This security group will be created with a ``shared`` type.